dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 \end{aligned}
 $$

+Different cost functions such as feature matching, minibatch discrimination, etc produces good results in GANs.
 Many such cost functions can be tried depending on the task at hand and not limited to above.

 ## Therotical Limits